MohamedKarabawy/EventOrganizer/README.md

-# EventOrganizer Laravel Project Setup
+# Event Organizer Laravel Project Setup

-Welcome to the **EventOrganizer** Laravel project!
+Welcome to the **Event Organizer** Laravel project!
 This guide will take you through the necessary steps to get the project running locally on your machine.

 ## Prerequisites